What is Pediatric Occupational Therapy?

 Pediatric Occupational Therapy services may have a significant impact on helping your child reach their full potential.

-If you’d like to start pediatric occupational therapy for your child, please visit our location page to find a location near you — our team of pediatric OTs is always ready to meet with you to answer any questions you may have.
+If you’d like to start pediatric occupational therapy for your child, please visit our location page to find a location near you — our family of companies has teams of pediatric OTs is always ready to meet with you to answer any questions you may have.
 You may also request an appointment or reach out online to learn more.